Forwardspace/SGE/docs/source/classes/misc/parsedxml.rst

 ParsedXML
 =========

-This class manages an instance of the rapidxml::xmldocument<> class.
+This class is a wrapper around the ``rapidxml::xmldocument<>`` class.
-As such, it provides a way to access keys and values inide an XML document.
+As such, it provides a way to parse and, more importantly, access an XML document.

 How to use it?
 --------------